lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 This function is called by the `New-AzAvdHostPoolSetup` function for every HostPool of type Pooled.
 It proceeds as follows:

 - A dedicated OU is created in the Active Directory domain (under the `AVD/PooledDesktops` OU) for the every Pooled HostPool.
 The OU name is the HostPool name.
-- The ADJoin user (The related credentials are stored in the Azure Key Vault) is created if not already present and receive the required rights to add computer accounts to the Active Directory domain.
+- The ADJoin user (The related credentials are stored in the Azure Key Vault) is created if not already present and receives the required rights to add computer accounts to the Active Directory domain.
 - A Security Global AD Group is created with the naming convention `<HostPoolName> - Users` (all test users - via the `AVD Users` AD security Group - are added to the created groups at the end of the script).
 - A dedicated Azure Resource Group is created for the HostPool (a naming convention `rg-avd-<HostPoolName>`)
 - If FSLogix is required: